JSON-AGENTS/.github/profile/README.md

 ---

-## What is JSON agents?
+## What is JSON Agents?

-**JSON agents** defines the **Portable Agent Manifest (PAM)** — a universal, JSON-native format for describing AI agents, their capabilities, tools, runtimes, and governance in a single, interoperable manifest.
+**JSON Agents** defines the **Portable Agent Manifest (PAM)** — a universal, JSON-native format for describing AI agents, their capabilities, tools, runtimes, and governance in a single, interoperable manifest.

 It enables seamless agent portability across frameworks, platforms, and ecosystems without code translation.

-### Why JSON agents?
+### Why JSON Agents?

 - **Framework Interoperability**: Convert between LangChain, OpenAI, AutoGen, MCP, and custom frameworks
 - **Universal Standard**: One manifest format that works everywhere